spelldeed/Data-Structures-and-algorithms-/README.md

 # DSA-practice-and-competitions
-This repository contains submissions done in various competitive programming competitions and practice sessions
+This repository contains submissions done in various competitive programming competitions and practice sessions, Programs for Data structures and their applications